 Jo says: “It’s safe to use aromatherapy from your second trimester, though there are certain essential oils to avoid and you will need to reduce the amount you use.
 We recommend making your own blends – don’t be worried about this – it’s very simple, just one drop of essential oil to every 5ml of blending oil.

 There are three common changes to the skin which can occur during pregnancy – these are dryness, oily skin and stretch marks.
 Aromatherapy is a wonderful way to nourish and nurture your skin throughout this precious journey.

-If you are experiencing very itchy skin or have any other worries around the changes that are occurring to your skin, please consult your Midwife or Obstetrician.
+If you are experiencing very itchy skin or have any other worries about the changes that are occurring to your skin, please consult your Midwife or Obstetrician.

 As your baby grows and your body changes shape you may notice your skin becoming dry.
 Keeping hydrated is essential for everyone but particularly important if you are pregnant.
 Massaging an aromatherapy blend into your skin will relieve the dryness and moisturise your skin.

 Jo says: “I would recommend using 25ml of nourishing Jojoba as a blending oil and add the following wonderfully scented essential oils.
 Simply apply every other day to areas of your body that feel dry.”

 3 drops of Lavender – Lavandula angustoflia

 2 drops of Frankincense – Boswellia carterii

 Some women find their skin may become oily or congested with breakouts.
 Again, this is down to the changing levels of hormones throughout pregnancy.
 You may find that your skin changes on your face or you may notice a ‘break out’ over your chest or upper back.